bschoeneweis/bschoeneweis.github.io/content/posts/2021-04-12-aws-lambda-and-wkhtmltopdf/index.md

 ---
-title: Converting HTML to a PDF using Python, wkhtmltopdf, and AWS Lambda
+title: Converting HTML to a PDF using Python, AWS Lambda, and wkhtmltopdf
 author: Bradley Schoeneweis
-date: 2021-04-28
+date: 2021-04-29
 hero: ./images/hero.jpg
 excerpt: Setting up usage of wkhtmltopdf with Python in an AWS Lambda function for easy HTML to PDF conversion.
 ---